-Controlling the Mac cursor with head movement requires the macOS Catalina 10.15.4 software or later, currently in testing and releasing to everyone later this month.
+Controlling the Mac cursor with head movement requires the macOS Catalina 10.15.4 or later.

-Like iOS’s Head Tracking, Head Pointer in macOS uses the camera in your Mac notebook to track the movement of your head to control the cursor.
+Like iPhone and iPad Head Tracking, Head Pointer in macOS uses the camera in your Mac notebook to track the movement of your head to control the cursor.

 How to control the Mac cursor with head movement

-Follow the steps below to learn how to use the Head Pointer feature in macOS Catalina 10.15.4+ to control the Mac cursor with head movement.
+Follow the steps below to learn how to use the Head Pointer feature in macOS to control the Mac cursor with head movement.

-1) Click the Apple menu, then choose System Preferences.
+1) Click the Apple icon then choose System Preferences.

-2) In the System Preferences window, click the icon Accessibility.
+2) In the System Preferences window, click Accessibility.

-3) Select the option Pointer Control underneath the Motor heading in the lefthand column.
+3) Scroll down and pick Pointer Control underneath the Motor heading in the lefthand column.

-4) Now click the tab labeled with the text Other Control Methods in order to reveal the new head-based method of controlling the Mac cursor.
+4) Now click the tab labeled Alternate Control Methods in order to reveal the new head-based method of controlling the Mac cursor.

 - Tracking method: Click the popup menu next to “Pointer moves“, then set the tracking option to “Relative to Head” to ensure the Mac cursor always moves relative to your head, no matter the direction you face.